astroalex80/NINA.Plugin.SolveEveryLight/readme.md

 ---
 ### Description
 When enabled, the plugin automatically plate solves each light frame (optionally for snapshots) at runtime.
+If no telescope/target coordinates or focal length are provided the blind solver defined under Options > Plate Solving is used.
 When plate solving is successful, the astrometric solution is written to the image header of FITS or XISF files.

 This is particular useful for applications such as variable star or other photometric observations and their processing, each frame to have an astrometric solution already stored.